 - Latin America, including Mexico, received several thousand Finnish immigrants

 Even though most Finnish immigrants came to the United States during the later half of the 19th century, it’s important to know that people did come from Finland to North America prior to those years.
 The exact number of Finnish people who came to America before 1860 is unknown, but there were at least several hundred Finns living in what would become the United States as early as the 1600s.

-- Learn how to conduct a cultural heritage interview to learn more about your Finland/Northwest Russia DNA
+- Learn how to conduct a cultural heritage interview to learn more about your Finland DNA and Finnish ancestry

 To keep all of my family tree records organized, I use Ancestry.
 It’s free to build a tree and upload photos and documents, and you can always access your tree (and share it with family, too!).